-Affordable housing development projects in which one hundred (100%) percent of the units qualify as units affordable to very low-, low- or moderate-income households.

-- 2. Rehabilitation of designated City monuments. - 3.
+- 1. Affordable housing development projects in which one hundred (100%) percent of the units qualify as units affordable to very low-, low- or moderate-income households. - 2.
+Rehabilitation of designated City monuments. - 3.
 Development or rehabilitation of structures that house a cultural facility. - 4.
-Municipal or Non-Profit Organization Development Projects, including parks, may be exempted (fully or partially) from the provisions of this article when the City Council finds that, based upon the characteristics of the project or the project budget, it is in the best interests of the Alameda community to do so.

-30-98.4 - Contribution Requirements.
+Municipal or Non-Profit Organization Development Projects, including parks, may be exempted (fully or partially) from the provisions of this article when the City Council finds that, based upon the characteristics of the project or the project budget, it is in the best interests of the Alameda community to do so. - 30-98.4 Contribution Requirements. - a.

-- a.
 Program Allocation.
-Development projects subject to the provisions of this article shall expend not less than one (1%) percent of building development costs acquiring and installing on-site artwork.
+Development projects subject to the provisions of this article shall expend not less than one percent of building development costs for acquiring and installing on-site artwork.
 This expenditure shall be referred to as the program allocation.
 Notwithstanding the foregoing, the specific program allocation for a project subject to a development agreement or a disposition and development agreement shall be established in the project specific agreement as part of a negotiated comprehensive public benefit package. - b.
 In-lieu Payments.
-In lieu of acquiring and installing on-site artwork as required under subsection a. of this section, the applicant, at the applicant's discretion, may pay into the Alameda Public Art Fund a public art in-lieu contribution in an amount equal to one hundred (100%) percent of the program allocation.
+In lieu of acquiring and installing on-site artwork as provided in subsection a of this Section 30-98.4, the applicant, at the applicant's discretion, may pay into the Alameda Public Art Fund a public art in-lieu contribution in an amount equal to one hundred (100%) percent of the program allocation.
 If an applicant chooses to make the public art in-lieu payment, the applicant must make that choice prior to final approval of the development project application and fully pay the public art in-lieu payment to the City prior to the City's issuing the first building permit for the development project for which the contribution is required. - c.
-If the applicant chooses to acquire and install on-site artwork, and the value of the on-site artwork is less than one hundred (100%) percent of the program allocation, the applicant shall pay into the Alameda Public Art Fund the difference between one hundred (100%) percent of the program allocation and the value of the on-site artwork.
+If the applicant chooses to acquire and install on-site artwork, and the value of the onsite artwork is less than 100% of the program allocation, the applicant shall pay into the Alameda Public Art Fund the difference between 100% of the program allocation and the value of the on-site artwork.

-30-98.5 - Public Art Requirements.
+30.98.5 - Public Art Requirements.